Trim, County Meath: 20th century and contemporary

 During the Irish War of Independence, local companies of the Irish Republican Army took Trim RIC Barracks, a large structure located on the current site of the Castle Arch Hotel, secured the arms from the barracks and then burnt down the Barracks.
 A large part of the town was burned as a reprisal by the British Crown forces on 26 September 1920.
 The local members were drawn from Trim, Longwood, Ballivor and South Meath in general.
 The Lalor brothers from Castle St. were prominent members as well as the Duignans from High St and the Proctors.
 Records of the adventures of the Lalors rest in Navan library and recount the tales of one of the brothers hiding in the recently dug grave of Fr.
 Woods in the churchyard.
-Local memories recall the townspeople sheltering down by the Boyne for a few nights as the Black 'n' Tans and Auxiliaries burnt out prominent businesses and the town hall.
+Local memories recall the townspeople sheltering down by the Boyne for a few nights as the Black and Tans and the Auxiliaries burnt out several businesses and the town hall.
 Footage of the burning of J&E Smyth can be viewed on the 'Pathe' website.
-Many of the townspeople were traumatised for the rest of their lives; many children in Trim were not allowed to play with guns; memories of the B'n'Ts dangling grenades outside their windows as the Town Hall burnt and peeled the paint off their doors at Castle St. remained for a long time.
 The newspapers reported the burning of the barracks and the subsequent looting and burning of the town and follow-up operations by the local IRA.